 2.4 The prevalence of Crohn’s disease in the UK is estimated to be about 50–100 per 100,000 people.
 It affects approximately 60,000 people in the UK.
 The incidence of Crohn’s disease is greatest in people aged between 15 and 30 years.
 However, it may affect people of any age: 15% of people with the disease are older than 60 years at diagnosis and 20–30% are younger than 20 years.
 Mortality among people with Crohn’s disease is only slightly higher than in the general population.

-2.5 Crohn's disease is not medically or surgically curable.
-Treatment aims to control manifestations of Crohn's disease to reduce symptoms, and to maintain or improve quality of life while minimising short- and long-term toxicity.
+2.5 Crohn’s disease is not medically or surgically curable.
+Treatment aims to control manifestations of Crohn’s disease to reduce symptoms, and to maintain or improve quality of life while minimising short- and long-term adverse effects.

-2.6 Clinical management depends on disease activity, site, behaviour of disease (inflammatory, structuring, fistulising), response to previous medications, side-effect profiles of medications and extra-intestinal manifestations.
-As Crohn's disease is unpredictable, successful treatment focuses on inducing and maintaining clinical remission.
+2.6 Clinical management depends on disease activity, site, behaviour of disease (inflammatory, fistulising or stricturing), response to previous medications, side-effect profiles of medications and extra-intestinal manifestations.
+Because Crohn’s disease is unpredictable, successful treatment focuses on inducing and maintaining clinical remission.

-2.7 Current treatment includes aminosalicylates, corticosteroids, immunosuppressants, TNF α inhibitors, antibiotics, nutritional supplementation and dietary measures.
-Crohn's disease is typically treated in the short term (4-8 weeks) with corticosteroids.
+2.7 Current treatment includes aminosalicylates, corticosteroids, immunosuppressants, TNF inhibitors, antibiotics, nutritional supplementation and dietary measures.
+Crohn’s disease is typically treated in the short term (4–8 weeks) with corticosteroids.
 In severe active disease, hospital admission and intravenous administration of corticosteroids may be required.
-There is evidence that Crohn's disease in some people, despite a good initial response, will become corticosteroid resistant.
+There is evidence that Crohn’s disease in some people, despite a good initial response, becomes resistant to corticosteroids.
 Other people may become dependent on corticosteroid treatment, relapsing once the dose is reduced or treatment is stopped.
-Azathioprine and 6 mercaptopurine are widely used in the management of active Crohn's disease.
+Azathioprine and 6-mercaptopurine are widely used in the management of active Crohn’s disease.

-2.8 Between 50 and 80% of people with Crohn's disease will require surgery at some stage.
-The main reasons for surgery are strictures causing obstructive symptoms, lack of response to medical therapy, and complications such as fistulae and perianal disease.
-Maintenance therapy after surgical resection has been found to prolong remission of the disease, although symptoms recur on average in about 35% of patients within 5 years and in about 73% of patients within 20 years.
+2.8 Between 50 and 80% of people with Crohn’s disease will require surgery at some stage.
+The main reasons for surgery are strictures causing obstructive symptoms, lack of response to medical therapy, and complications such as fistulae and perianal disease

 3 The technologies

-3.1 Infliximab (Schering-Plough Ltd) is a tumour necrosis factor alpha (TNF α) inhibitor.
+3.1 Infliximab (Schering-Plough Ltd) is a chimeric human-murine monoclonal antibody that binds with high affinity to TNF-α and inhibits its functional activity.
 Infliximab has a UK marketing authorisation for the treatment of: